ganchuanman/ganchuanman.github.io/content/first_blog.md

 ## 1.Install pelican and create blog project:

-[Pelican](https://github.com/getpelican/pelican) is a static site generator that allows you create web sites by composing text files in formats such as markdown
+[Pelican](https://github.com/getpelican/pelican) is a static site generator that allows you create web sites by composing text files in formats such as markdown.

 ```shell
 python3 -m pip install "pelican[markdown]"